camunda/camunda-docs/docs/components/modeler/web-modeler/play-your-process.md

 For Camunda 8 SaaS, Play is available to all Web Modeler users with editor or admin permissions within a project.
 Enterprise users need an admin to enable Play by opting in to [alpha features](/components/console/manage-organization/enable-alpha-features.md).

-For Self-Managed, Play is controlled by the **PLAY_ENABLED** flag in Web Modeler.
+For Self-Managed, Play is controlled by the **PLAY_ENABLED** configuration property in Web Modeler.
 It is `true` by default for the Docker and Kubernetes distributions.

 :::note
 [Decision table rule](/components/modeler/dmn/decision-table-rule.md) evaluations are not viewable from Play.
 However, they can be inferred from the output variable, or can be viewed from Operate.